 - Funding college education

 - Finishing a basement

 - Updating kitchen countertops

 - Paying for medical bills

-- Providing an extra cushion in your emergency fund
+- Providing an extra cushion in your emergency fund for unexpected events

 - No annual fee**

 - WaFd pays closing costs for existing WaFd home loan clients on lines of credit up to $250,000*

 - Discount of 0.25% on your interest rate when you make automatic payments from your WaFd checking account